 6. Executive

 To note the executive meeting minutes from the meeting held on 21st September 2023.
 See appendix B ceive a financial report and to note the bank balance.
+To note completion of the audit.

 7. Financial and governance.
 To re-